 S-mine launchers were added to the Tiger shortly after its introduction.
-From December 1942, even before the launch tubes became available, brackets and electrical wiring for them were were fitted to all new Tigers.
-The launch tubes became available in January 1943.
+From December 1942, before the launcher devices became available, the brackets and the electrical trigger circuit began to be installed on newly built Tigers.
+The launcher tubes became available in January 1943.

-The Bovington Tiger (chassis # 250122) was shipped from the factory with the welded brackets and wiring, but no launchers.
-Some Tigers had already been fitted with launchers at this time, so we must assume a shortage of the launchers.
+The Bovington Tiger (chassis # 250122) was shipped from the factory with the welded brackets and wiring, but apparently it had no launchers.
+This is confusing because some Tigers had already been issued to their units, with launchers, by this time.

-Here is one of the brackets on the Bovington Tiger, during restoration.
-This bracket is adjacent to the radio operator's hatch.
-Notice that it is angled at exactly 45 degrees to the direction of travel.
+Here is one set of brackets on Bovington Museum's Tiger "131" during restoration.
+This bracket is adjacent to the radio operator's hatch, lying between the tow cable holders and the headlight base.
+It is angled at 45 degrees to the direction of travel.

 The short protruding tube near to the bracket is the sleeve through which the trigger wire emerged from the hull.
-This sleeve was required to be waterproof because the Tiger was (at that time) submersible.
+This sleeve was required to be waterproof because the Tiger was submersible.

-The standard Tiger carried five S-mine launchers; two near the front corners of the roof, as shown already; two at the rear corners of the roof; and one on the left side, half way along the roof.
-There was no corresponding launcher on the right side because the antenna was there and would not benefit from an explosion immediately adjacent.
+A standard Tiger of this period had five sets of launcher brackets; two near the front corners of the roof, as shown already; two at the rear corners of the roof; and this one on the left side, half way along the roof.
+There was no corresponding launcher on the right side because the antenna was there and would not benefit from an adjacent exploding mine.

-Command Tigers (Befehlstiger) had an extra antenna here, and so they did not have this fifth bracket.
+Command Tigers (Befehlstiger) had an extra antenna in this area, and so they did not have this fifth bracket.

-A square nut was welded at the forward end of the fixed arm.
-It was intended that the removable arm could be stored by bolting it into this nut.
-This plan view shows how the arm might be positioned when stored.
+A square nut was welded to the forward end of the fixed arm.
+The removable arm could be stored by bolting it to this nut.

 Photographs show that some Tiger crews made creative use of these S-mine arms.
-Instead of dismantling the system and storing it as intended, they would fix the entire launcher and removable arm to the fixed arm, in any of several possible configurations.
+Instead of dismantling the system and storing it as intended, they would fix the entire launcher and removable arm to the fixed arm, in several configurations.